-The form and amount of director compensation will be determined by the Company's Human Capital Committee (the "Human Capital Committee") in accordance with its charter, which committee will conduct an annual review of director compensation.
+The form and amount of director compensation will be determined by the Company's Compensation Committee (the "Compensation Committee") in accordance with its charter, which will conduct an annual review of director compensation.
 Director compensation shall be in an amount which is competitive with the market and is geared towards attracting and retaining highly-qualified, independent professionals to represent the Company's shareholders.
-The Human Capital Committee will advise the Nomination Committee regarding a director's compensation when the Nominating Committee is determining such director's independence.
+The Compensation Committee will advise the Nomination Committee regarding a director's compensation when the Nominating Committee is determining such director's independence.